openxc/vi-firmware/docs/output/usb.rst

 Most users do not need to know the details of the device driver, but for reference it is documented here.

-The CAN translator initializes its USB 2.0 controller as a USB device with three endpoints.
+The VI initializes its USB 2.0 controller as a USB device with three endpoints.
 The Android tablet or computer you connect to the translator acts as the USB host, and must initiate all transfers.

 Endpoint 0
 ===========

 This is the standard USB control transfer endpoint.
-The CAN transalator has a few control commands:
+The VI has a few control
+commands:

 Version
 -------

 Version control command: ``0x80``

-The host can retrieve the version of the CAN translator using the ``0x80`` control request.
+The host can retrieve the version of the VI using the ``0x80`` control request.
 The data returned is a string containing the software version of the firmware and the configured vehicle platform in the format:

 ::